 A Sonic Anthropocene – Sound Practices in a Changing Environment

-Guest editors: Ivo Louro (CIUHCT, FCT NOVA), Margarida Mendes (CRA, Goldsmiths College), Daniel Paiva (INET-md, NOVA FCSH), and Iñigo Sánchez (Incipit, CSIC; INET-md, NOVA FCSH)
+Guest editors: Ivo Louro (CIUHCT, FCT NOVA), Margarida Mendes (CRA, Goldsmiths College), Daniel Paiva (INET-md, NOVA FCSH), and Iñigo Sánchez-Fuarros (Incipit, CSIC; INET-md, NOVA FCSH)

 Since it was first proposed in the early 2000s, the concept of the Anthropocene has gained currency as an interpretive framework to critically examine the increasing impact of human activity on the environment, suggesting the beginning of a new geological epoch.
 The extension of human agency over the functioning of Earth systems has caused mass transformations upon various material scales, leaving an imprint that has been considered a global geophysical force.
 This has further problematized both the epistemic and pragmatic application of the nature/culture divide, raising questions about the methodological intervention of various disciplinary fields.